Diffusion Model-Augmented Behavioral Cloning: Approach

 Our goal is to learn a policy that benefits from both modeling the conditional probability and the joint probability of expert behaviors.
 To this end, we propose to augment a BC policy, which optimizes the BC loss $L_{\text{BC}}$ in~\myeq{eq:bc_loss}, by combining $L_{\text{BC}}$ with the proposed diffusion model loss $L_{\text{DM}}$ in~\myeq{eq:dm_loss}.
 By optimizing them together, we encourage the policy to predict actions that fit the expert joint probability captured by diffusion models.
 To learn from both the BC loss and the diffusion model loss, we train the policy to optimize

 where $\lambda$ is a coefficient that determines the importance of the diffusion model loss relative to the BC loss.
-Our experimental results empirically show that optimizing a combination of the BC loss $\mathcal{L}_{\text{BC}}$ and the diffusion model loss $\mathcal{L}_{\text{DM}}$ leads to the best performance compared to solely optimizing each of them, highlighting the effectiveness of the proposed combined loss $\mathcal{L}_{\text{total}}$.
-Further discussions on combing these two losses can be found in~\mysecref{sec:app_two_losses}.
+We include discussions on combining these two losses on both empirical (training progress) and theoretical (f-divergence) aspects in~\mysecref{sec:losses_relation}.
+Additionally, theoretical motivations for guiding policy learning with the diffusion model are shown in~\mysecref{sec:app_diffusion_model}.